hamidrexa/GoldHub/README.md

     - Min/max duration months
   - Cannot modify: name, guarantee types, settlement types, profit share

+- **Guarantee Type Management** (`مدیریت تضامین`)
+  - Create and manage their own guarantee types
+  - Each guarantee type is owned by the broker who created it
+  - Set profit share percentages for each guarantee type
+  - Add descriptions and details
+  - Edit or delete their guarantee types
+  - View active guarantee types in a table format
+  - Toggle guarantee type status (active/inactive)
+  - Private management - brokers only see their own guarantee types

 - **Member Management**
   - View all assigned members
   - Track member contracts